 Whether, how and what to support for policy and charging control in the different roaming scenarios in 6G.

+NOTE 5: Roaming aspects of the policy control framework for 6G services will be addressed in this bullet.

-NOTE 6: This WT takesenergy efficiency and consumption aspects into account for policy decisions.
+Whether and how the energy efficiency and consumption aspects are taken into account for policy decisions.

+NOTE 6: Energy efficiency and consumption aspects are studied in other specific WT.

 NOTE 7: This WT has IWK aspects that are scoped under WT#2.

-NOTE 8: This WT can study potential enhancements to the policy control framework for 6G services based on the input identified and provided by other WTs.
+NOTE 8: This WT can study potential enhancements to the policy control framework for 6G services based on the input identified and provided by other WTs, e.g. how the PCC decision can be intelligently generated in the 6G CN.

 NOTE 9: This WT depends on the overall 6G roaming architecture.

 NOTE 10: This WT will consider the output of WT1.2 slicing on improvements of the application traffic mapping to network slice(s)/user plane connection(s).

+**** Next Change ****

+The work task will be copied here and proposed as key issue.